maimaiva/Hackerrank/README.md

-# hackerank
+# Hackerrank

 ### Company Logo
-Count number of characters in the words, print top 3
+Goal: To count 3 top-high of number of characters in each words.

 ```
 import math